mcclory/django-dynamic-storages/README.md

 * [ ] Update the `.models.AbstractStorageTarget` model to include credential checking
 * [ ] Create async task for handling credential checking periodically for `AbstractStorageTarget`-based storage
 * [ ] look into further extending `django-storages` to handle google drive (since it already supports dropbox)
+* [ ] simplify and validate usage of the generic ~`AbstractSecureFileContents`~ `GenericFileContentsView` view
 * [X] write more tests around the `default_storage` provider (`0.4.1`)

 ## Revisions

+* `0.5.2` (Mon Nov 23 01:00:08 PM PST 2020) - so I had to take a dependency on [django-rest-framework](https://www.django-rest-framework.org/) but it made the generic views for retrieving encrypted content a lot easier to deal with.
+New tests and tweaks to the generic views and we're in business!
+* `0.5.1` (Mon Nov 23 12:!5:14 PM PST 2020) - Renaming Abstract views to 'Generic' and layering them in so that they can be extended/used more easily
 * `0.5.0` (Mon Nov 23 11:42:33 AM PST 2020) - fixing formatting, ran `isort` and added some logging to the `AbstractStorageTarget` process which constructs the backend classes.
 * `0.4.5` (Mon Nov 23 11:24:18 AM PST 2020) - updates to generic/abstract view to pull `mime_type` from a model field if it's specified... adding common logger for all components.
 * `0.4.2` (Fri Nov 20 07:04:43 PM PST 2020) - wrote more tests around storage providers, object create (for file and img fields) as well as some tidying up around the edges
 * `0.4.0` (Mon Nov 16 09:50:48 AM PST 2020) - readme updates, documentation fixes, more clarity/examples, added some todo's